virt-lightning/virt-lightning/README.md

 (…)
 ```

-Ubuntu requires use *sudo* to build or prepare images.
+Ubuntu requires the use *sudo* to build or prepare images.

 You can also use your own images as soon as they embed cloud-init, just copy them in the QCOW2
 format in /var/lib/virt-lightning/pool/upstream/.
 It's also a good idea to include qemu-guest-agent,